galvezjosue19/AboutMe/README.md

 💼 Open to collaboration on exciting projects that push the boundaries of technology.

-📧 Reach out to me at galvez.josue@outlook.com to discuss ideas or opportunities.
+📧 Reach out to me at galvez.josue@outlook.com or LinkedIn www.linkedin.com/in/josuegalvez to discuss ideas or opportunities.

 ⚡ Fun fact: I'm always eager to learn new things, deeply enthusiastic about technology, enjoy biking and playing soccer in my free time.